ubirch/ubirch-ethereum-service/README.md

 Errors such as timeouts and non hex messages are sent into an errorQueue while the successful anchoring of an hexadecimal message results in the sending of a JSON file : {'status': 'added', 'txid': txid, 'message': message} in another queue (Queue2).

 # Configuration
-This projects uses python 3.7. <br>.
+This projects uses python 3.7. <br>
 Please run in your virtual environment:

         pip install -r requirements.txt